What Are User Personas In UX & Why Are They So Important In App Development?

 An SSL certificate is a technology used on your website which ensures all information transferred between the user’s web browser and the server hosting your website remains private.
 While most people don’t even know explicitly what an SSL certificate is or how it works, they do expect to see one on websites they’re visiting, particularly sites that are asking for personal information and payment details.
 It is about trust and Google will not send traffic to untrustworthy websites and their algorithm demands it in order to rank a website well.

-To get your website considered as an authority by Google, its imperative you are seen as a trusted source of information by other credible websites in the form of them pointing users towards your content through links on their sites.
+To get your website considered as an authority by Google, it’s imperative you are seen as a trusted source of information by other credible websites in the form of them pointing users towards your content through links on their sites.

-Search engines have gotten a lot smarter in terms of serving the best results based upon the user’s location.
+Search engines have gotten a lot smarter in terms of serving the best results based on the user’s location.
 For example, a search made in Perth for ‘best burgers near me’ will return way different results than if that same search was made in Sydney.
-Google takes the search intent and realises that the searcher is looking to buy food in the immediate proximity so burger restaurants nearby will be prioritised over ones that are too far away to be of any use.
+Google takes the search intent and realises that the searcher is looking to buy food in immediate proximity so burger restaurants nearby will be prioritised over ones that are too far away to be of any use.
 In contrast, if a search was made for ‘how to tune a guitar’ from either location the results would be fairly similar because the geographical location of the content result has no relevance to the desired answer so the winner here will be the person who provides the answer in the format which Google believes will provide the most value.

 The most important thing you need to focus on when strategising your new website is to look through the eyes of the visitor and make it stupidly easy for them to quickly find what they are looking for in as few clicks as possible.
 Don’t structure your website around your business’s organisational structure or even necessarily your product hierarchy if it makes no logical sense for your buyer.